Fault-Tolerant ST-Diameter Oracles: Introduction

-First, we discuss undirected graphs.
-Baswana and Khanna \cite{BaswanaK13} showed that unweighted undirected graphs can be preprocessed in $O(m\sqrt{n/\epsilon})$ time to compute a $(1+\epsilon)$-stretch single-source edge/vertex fault-tolerant distance-oracle of size $O(n\log n + n/\epsilon^3)$ and constant query time.
-For weighted graphs, they showed the construction of an $O(n\log n)$ size oracle which can report $3$-approximate distances on single failure in $O(1)$ time.
-Bilò, Gualà, Leucci, and Proietti~\cite{Bilo16-esa} showed that for a single edge failure in weighted graphs we can compute an $O(n)$-size oracle with stretch $2$ and constant query time.
-Also, a construction is provided that has $1+\epsilon$ stretch, with $O\big(\epsilon^{-1}n\log(1/\epsilon)\big)$ size and $O\big(\epsilon^{-1}\log n\log(1/\epsilon)\big)$ query time.
-All the results stated till now are for a single edge or vertex failure only.
-For multiple failures, Bilò, Gualà, Leucci, and Proietti~\cite{BiloG0P22Algorithmica} gave a construction of size $O(fn \log^2 n)$, computable in $\widetilde O(mf)$ time that reports $(2f +1)$-stretched distances in $O(f^2 \log^2 n)$ time.
+There are much fewer works on single-source DSOs.
+They are summarized in \Cref{table:single-source-DSOs}, which in turn underpins \Cref{table:ST-diam-from-single-source-DSO,table:sT-diam,table:two_single_source_fdo}.
+We first discuss undirected graphs.
+Baswana and Khanna~\cite{BaswanaK13} showed that unweighted graphs can be preprocessed in $O(m\sqrt{n/\varepsilon})$ time to compute a $(1{+}\varepsilon)$-stretch single-source \mbox{1-DSO} for edge and vertex failures.
+The oracle has size $O(n\log n + n/\varepsilon^3)$ and constant query time.
+For weighted graphs, they showed how an $O(n\log n)$ size oracle can report $3$-approximate distances for a single failure in $O(1)$ time.
+Bil{\`{o}}, Gualà, Leucci, and Proietti~\cite{Bilo16-esa} proved, for a single edge failure in weighted graphs, one can compute an $O(n)$-size oracle with stretch $2$, maintaining a constant query time.
+Also, a construction was provided that has $1+\varepsilon$ stretch, with $O(n\log(1/\varepsilon)/\varepsilon)$ space and $O(\log(n)\log(1/\varepsilon)/\varepsilon)$ query time.

+All the results stated until now were for a single edge or vertex failure.
+In a more recent work, Bil{\`{o}}, Gual{\`{a}}, Leucci, and Proietti~\cite{BiloG0P22Algorithmica} gave a construction for multiple failures that takes space $O(fn \log^2 n)$, and is computable in $\Otilde(fm)$ time.
+The oracle reports $(2f{+}1)$-stretched distances in time $O(f^2 \log^2 n)$.